 The goal of the program is for ELs to become competent in listening, speaking, reading, and writing in English through the development in literacy and academic skills in the primary language and English.
 Students receive bilingual instruction with the goal of exiting between two and five years.

-In this model English language learners (ELLs) build initial literacy and basic academic content in their first language.
+In this model English learners (ELs) build initial literacy and basic academic content in their first language.
 During instruction teachers use the English Language Proficiency Standards (ELPS) to develop English oral and academic language.
 Transition to instruction in English is accomplished rapidly.

-This program is available at zoned campuses and open to all students who qualify as ELL.
-The elementary schools zoned for the Transitional Bilingual Early Exit Program are Bonham, Branch, Crockett, Fannin, Henderson, Jones, Kemp-Carver, Navarro, Neal and Long Intermediate School.
+This program is available at zoned campuses and open to all students who qualify as EL.
+The elementary schools zoned for the Transitional Bilingual Early Exit Program are Bonham, Branch, Crockett, Fannin, Henderson, Jones, Kemp-Carver, Navarro, Neal and Jane Long Intermediate School.